aadisalimani/VMinion-Breakout-PCB/README.md

 This project is focused on creating a PCB that simplifies connections on the Ratrig VMinion.
 Although designed be me, it is inspired by the divider PCB mod by Vector3D [here](https://github.com/AdamV3D/RR-V-Minion-Mods/tree/main/V3D%20Divider%20PCB).

 ## :warning: Beta Version :warning:
 Please note that the "VMinion Breakout PCB" is currently in a **beta phase**.
 It's constantly being updated and improved.
 Use this mod at your own risk.
-Parts (printed cases) will come soon.
+The rest of the parts (printed casing, mounting parts, etc.) will come soon.

 ## Open Source
 Everything related to this project is open-source.
 Contributions, suggestions, and improvements are always welcome.